Updated 17 May 2021

-Our approach considers the disruption you faced in Semester 2 in 2020 alongside the anticipated disruption of the pandemic during your 2020/21 academic year, and is in line with the thinking of the Russell Group of universities.
+Our approach considers the disruption you faced in Semester 2 in 2020 alongside the anticipated disruption of the pandemic during your 2020/21 academic year.
 You can view key points and frequently asked questions (FAQs) below.

-- We are asking all Schools to reflect on the experiences of Semester 1 and to apply that learning to Semester 2, to ensure that we have considered your overall workload in our approach to the delivery of content and in setting assessments throughout Semester 2.
+- All Schools have to reflect on the experiences of Semester 1 are applying that learning to ensure that we have considered your overall workload in our approach to the delivery of content and in setting assessments.

 - We have streamlined our mitigating circumstances process to make it easier for you to apply and will be sympathetic that you may not always be able to provide evidence of your situation.

 - We will review marks at Assessment Boards to make sure that any disruptions to learning or assessment are considered in finalising module marks and you are treated fairly and equitably.

 - For those of you graduating in 2021, we have worked closely with your LUU representatives to agree how we will calculate your degree classification and have reviewed the approach we are taking.
 The calculation details are on the For Students website and we have included answers to some frequently asked questions below.

 - For those of you graduating in future years, we are committed to continuing to work in partnership with you, and with LUU, so that you will receive an appropriate and fair classification, taking account of the overall impact of the pandemic during your studies.

 - I’m graduating in 2021, how will my degree be classified?

 - I’m in my final year and my marks haven’t been as good as expected this year.
 How will that affect my final classification?